froderik/seasyar/README.md

 Seasyar is an active record implementation for seasy.
 It has two parts: an active record implementation of the storage interface of seasy and a way to make it easy to use with an active record model regardless of what storage you use.

 Use seasyar in your rails model classes
 ---------------------------------------

 Say you have a person class with the fields first_name, last_name and phone_number.
-To add search to this put the following somewhere in you class
+To add search to this put the following somewhere in your class:

     include Seasyar